JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="getframecount"></a>GetFrameCount (CGpImage)

-Gets the number of frames in a specified dimension of this **Image** object.
+Gets the number of frames in a specified dimension of an **Image** object.

 ```
 FUNCTION GetFrameCount (BYVAL dimensionID AS GUID PTR) AS UINT